The Queen’s Park Savannah Unit

 - Landscape rehabilitation services re: landscaping of government buildings, schools, degraded landscapes and state compounds.

-- Maintenance of the following compounds: Ministry of Food Production (Head Office), Wild Flower Park, President’s Playing Field and Project Coordinating Unit building on Serpentine Road, Queens Park Savannah.
+- Maintenance of the following compounds: Ministry of Agriculture, Land and Fisheries (Head Office), Wild Flower Park, President’s Playing Field and Project Coordinating Unit building on Serpentine Road, Queens Park Savannah.

 - Arboricultural works on all areas under the purview of the Division as well as on all government compounds and State Lands throughout Trinidad, and any other emergency circumstances that may arise.